 Watts et al (2010) present several geostatistical measures of microtopographic structure based on field measurements of soil elevation similar to those reported for this study.
 One such measure is the spatial autocorrelation of elevation, which in patterned landscapes is predicted not simply to decrease with distance but to become negative at some distance.
 Such patterns are thought to reflect the operation of negative feedbacks at distance, which are necessary for the formation of regular spatial pattern (Rietkerk and Van de Koppel 2008).
 A second measure is the degree of spatial structure of elevation based on sill and nugget variance measured by semivariance analysis.
-This measure describes the extent to which heterogeneity is structured in space, as opposed to randomly distributed.
+This measure describes the extent to which heterogeneity is structured in space, as opposed to randomly-distributed.
 Conserved ridge-slough landscapes would be expected to exhibit strong spatial structure (Watts et al. 2010).
 A third measure, anisotropy, measures the directionality of elevation based on the semi-variance observed for points oriented perpendicular or parallel to some axis (in this case, the orientation of historic flow).
 Conserved ridge-slough landscapes would be expected to exhibit strong anisotropy.
-The results of these spatial analyses are not yet available for sampled PSUs, but will be included in future reports.